promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 - **Via locator(s)** - Unicast Discovery mode.
 With this option a specific IP (or hostname) used indicating the machine running the lookup service.
 This option can be used when multicast communication is disabled on the network, or when you want to avoid the overhead involved with the multicast discovery.
 - **Via group(s)** - Multicast Discovery mode. relevant **only when the network supports multicast**.
 This is a "tag" you assign to the lookup.
 Clients that want to register with this lookup service, or search for a service proxy, need to use this specific group when discovering the lookup service.

-To configure the GigaSpaces runtime components (GSA,GSC,GSM,LUS) to use unicast discovery you should set the `LOOKUPLOCATORS` variable:
+To configure the GigaSpaces XAP runtime components (GSA,GSC,GSM,LUS) to use unicast discovery you should set the `LOOKUPLOCATORS` variable:

 {% highlight bash %}
 export LOOKUPLOCATORS=MachineA,MachineB
 ./gs-agent.sh &
 {% endhighlight %}

-To configure the GigaSpaces runtime components (GSA,GSC,GSM,LUS) to use multicast discovery you should set the `LOOKUPGROUPS` variable:
+To configure the GigaSpaces XP runtime components (GSA,GSC,GSM,LUS) to use multicast discovery you should set the `LOOKUPGROUPS` variable:

 {% highlight bash %}
 export LOOKUPGROUPS=Group1,Group2